United States v. Mitchell J. Stein

-On May 20, 2013, after a two week jury trial, a jury convicted Mitchell J. Stein, an attorney for Signalife, Inc. (Signalife), on all fourteen counts related to a five-year, multi-million dollar market manipulation fraud scheme.
-Signalife, a South Carolina health care device company was later known as Heart Tronics, Inc., and the company's stock was traded under the symbols SGN and HRTT.
+Criminal Charges: On December 13, 2011, Mitchell J. Stein, an attorney for Signalife, Inc. (Signalife), was indicted on charges of conspiracy to commit mail and wire fraud, wire fraud, securities fraud, money laundering, and conspiracy to obstruct justice for engaging in a multimillion-dollar market manipulation scheme related to Signalife.
+Signalife, a South Carolina health care device company was later known as Heart Tronics, Inc., purportedly sold electronic heart monitoring devices.
+The company's stock was traded under the symbols SGN and HRTT

-The written information on this website will be updated as new developments arise in the case.
-If you have any questions, please call Pam Washington toll-free at (888) 549-3945 or email her at firstname.lastname@example.org.
+The information on this webpage will be updated as new developments arise in the case.
+If you have any questions, please contact the Victim Assistance Unit by calling toll-free at (888) 549-3945 or by emailing us at email@example.com.